Travel across Europe with the best books about Scotland to take you there and teach you more.

 Is Rowan responsible for the death under care?
 And if not, can Rowan unravel the mystery before it’s too late?

-Turn of the Key is one of the most popular books about Scotland, with great descriptions of Rowan’s surroundings.
+Turn of the Key is one of the most popular books to read before going to Scotland, with great descriptions of Rowan’s surroundings.

 The remoteness of the home will make you feel like you’re trapped there with her!